Ker Baillie-Hamilton

 Hamilton was educated at the Royal Military College, Woolwich, where he went on to serve in India in 1822, Mauritius and the Cape of Good Hope.
 In 1836, he married Emma Blair.
+Baroness Lilford was one of his daughters.

 In 1846 became Lieutenant Governor of Grenada.
 Beginning in 1851 he was the administrator of Barbados and the Windward Islands.
 In 1852, Hamilton was appointed governor of Newfoundland.

 Hamilton antagonized the Newfoundland Liberal Party by impeding the decision of the British government in 1854 to grant responsible government.
 He was quickly transferred by the colonial office, and appointed governor of Antigua and the Leeward Islands in March 1855.
 He was appointed a Companion of the Order of the Bath (C.B.) in the 1862 Birthday Honours.

 Baillie Hamilton died on 16 March 1889 in Tunbridge Wells.
-He was survived by five daughters, including Baroness Lilford.